howilovetheearth/stopline3_mobilize/index.md

 ## Hear the Call
 Indigenous Water Protectors fighting Line 3 in Minnesota have put out a call:

-> Show up to support the Front lines.
+> Show up to support the front lines.

 At the moment:
 - Enbridge is close to crossing the 22 waterways that Water Protectors are trying to protect.